XaVaMi/Object-Detection-Electrical-Elements/README.md

 ![classes](https://github.com/XaVaMi/Object-Detection-Electrical-Elements/assets/173626888/991b5212-f5de-472a-899b-36f28bbd6af4)

 * Description:
 The project utilizes a Jetson Nano board, following tutorials from [Hello AI World](https://github.com/dusty-nv/jetson-inference), and relies on the MobilNet v2 and SSD machine learning models to detect the target objects with accuracy and efficiency.
 In order to train the model, repository files for training and evaluation are modified from [Pytorch SSD](https://github.com/qfgaohao/pytorch-ssd).
-The labeling and annotation of the images has been done with [LabelMe](https://github.com/labelmeai/labelme) and the conversion of the json annotations to XML for training with [Roboflow](https://roboflow.com/convert/labelbox-json-to-pascal-voc-xml).
+The labelling and annotation of the images has been done with [LabelMe](https://github.com/labelmeai/labelme) and the conversion of the json annotations to XML for training with [Roboflow](https://roboflow.com/convert/labelbox-json-to-pascal-voc-xml).

 * Features:
 Real-time detection of electrical components in images and videos.